Providenciales Travel Information

 The national language is English, but some words are pronounced in a way unique to the islands.

-There is no risk of disease on the islands and no vaccinations are required for entry.
-Medical facilities are limited.
+Medical facilities are limited and comprehensive health insurance, including coverage for transfer by helicopter, is recommended for all travellers.
 Serious cases are usually evacuated to Miami or Nassau.
 There is a small hospital on Grand Turk and some private general practitioners on Providenciales.
-Adequate insurance to cover air ambulance charges is highly recommended.

-Tips of around 15% of the bill are the norm for waiters, taxi drivers and bar tenders.
-Hotels usually include a service charge of 10-15%.
+Tips of around 15 percent of the bill are the norm for waiters, taxi drivers and bar tenders.
+Hotels usually include a service charge of 10 to 15 percent.

-Visits to the Turks and Caicos Islands are usually trouble-free.
+Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty, opportunistic kind.
 The crime rate is low, but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
 Robberies have occurred on Grace Bay Beach.
 Hurricane season generally runs from June to November.

 Culture in the Turks and Caicos Islands is relaxed and hospitable if not overly friendly, and islanders are known for their good manners.
-Address strangers with respect, including ma'am, miss, and sir.
-Things happen slowly, and attempting to rush service will only annoy.
+Address strangers with respect and note that the use of titles is considered normal and appropriate.
+Things happen slowly on the islands and attempting to rush service will only annoy.
 You should cover beachwear when off the beach, and men need to wear long pants at smarter restaurants.
 Topless and nude sunbathing is illegal.
-Gay and lesbian relationships are legal, but tend to be discreet.
+Gay and lesbian relationships are legal, but tend to be discreet and public displays of affection may be frowned upon.

-Cable & Wireless Ltd. provides the island, and most of the Caribbean, with a digital network of telecommunications, including GSM cellular coverage and Internet connections.
+Cable & Wireless Ltd. provides the islands, and most of the Caribbean, with a digital network of telecommunications, including GSM cellular coverage and internet connections.
 The country direct dialling code is +1 followed by 649.
 The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom).
 Public phones operate with phone cards.

 Become our Providenciales Travel Expert